brockar1999/Outbreak-Squad/README.md

 These are the struggles and surprises we encountered as we developed it:

-     ~ Enemy movement, Enemy interaction, scale and design of the sprites was a small challenge / Nick made some amazing sprites and Adam made some amazing soundtracks and songs for the game
+     ~ Enemy movement, Enemy interaction, scale and design of the sprites was a small challenge ~ Nick made some amazing sprites and Adam made some amazing soundtracks and songs for the game ~ Figuring out Github with a four-person group

 These are the technologies and resources we used:

-     ~ Discord, Godot, Piskel, Adobe Illustator, Chiptone, and Beepbox
+     ~ Discord, Godot, Piskel, Adobe Illustator, Chiptone, and Beepbox ~ A tutorial & UI resources by Angega Studios found at: https://www.youtube.com/playlist?list=PLv3l-oZCXaqkUEqrLsKJIAhAxK_Im6Qew

 This is the objective of the game:

-     ~ Fend off against the hoards of enemey bodies before stumbling across the boss
+     ~ Fend off against the hoards of enemey bodies

 This is how the game is played:

-     ~ Fixed Shooter, complete waves (levels) of enemies, avoid death and defeat the boss
+     ~ Fixed Shooter, controlled by mouse, complete waves (levels) of enemies, and avoid death

 Future plans:

-     ~
+     ~ Adding a boss, more animations, perhaps more levels; all viable options for the summer

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-###Team Members
+### Team Members

 ( All members provided and contributed to the end result in one way or another, everyone got along and decisions for the game went smoothly )